mtreece/r3/doc/HACKING.md

 ## Administrivia

 * Changes should be carried out on branches.
-When merged upstream, they will be merged with the --no-ff option; this allows contributions to be captured in a cohesive unit.
+When merged upstream, they will be merged with the --no-ff option in order to always checkpoint the merger; this allows contributions to be captured in a cohesive unit.

   * "Mainline" development may routinely break this rule while trying to pull everything together, but it's the long-term goal to only advance the